Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 Start with a 1 to 1 to 1 ratio.
 Whisk everything together in a small bowl.
 If desired, add a little extra jam or lemon juice to taste.
 Store up to 2 weeks in the refrigerator.

 You can make the vinaigrette, cook the chicken, and toast the walnuts ahead of time.
-But, put the salad together near serving time!
+But, put Spinach Strawberry Walnut Salad salad together just before serving time!

-Divide the ingredients between 4 serving dishes or mix it together in a big bowl.
-Unless you're using a variety of salad dressings, toss the spinach leaves with the vinaigrette first to well coat the leaves.
+Toss the spinach leaves with the vinaigrette to generously coat the leaves.
+Divide the greens between 4 serving dishes or mix them together in a big bowl.
 After that, just layer all the ingredients on top and enjoy!

 More Salad Recipes